 If you are new to this series you may want to start at the beginning HERE.

-Cooking from scratch has always been something I have loved to do.
+Saving grocery money can be tough.
+People like certain tastes and sometimes those tastes cost money.
+One simple change you can make to save some money is by cooking from scratch.
+This has always been something I have loved to do.
 I never realized the benefits it has to my family or to my pocketbook until I was married for a few years.

 We spent way too much money on processed stuff that was doing nothing for us.
 When I decided to start cooking regularly, I was able to dramatically shrink our bill.